 On 29 June General Assembly of the Euro-Asian Jewish Congress was held online.
-The EAJC President Dr. Michael Mirilashvili, Chairman of the Board Chairman Aaron G. Frenkel, First Vice-presidents Temur Khikhinashvili and Vadym Rabinovich, Vice-presidents David Yakobashvili, Victor Naishuller, Moshe Shvets, Alexandr Bilinkis, CEO Dr. Haim ben Yakov, the leaders of Jewish communities and organizations – members of the EAJC – participated in the assembly meeting.
+The EAJC President Dr. Michael Mirilashvili, Chairman of the Board Chairman Aaron G. Frenkel, First Vice-president Temur Khikhinashvili, Vice-presidents David Yakobashvili, Victor Naishuller, Moshe Shvets, Alexandr Bilinkis, CEO Dr. Haim ben Yakov, the leaders of Jewish communities and organizations – members of the EAJC – participated in the assembly meeting.

 The assembly was also attended by special guests Deputy director-general of the Ministry of Foreign affairs of the State of Israel Gary Koren and former Soviet dissident, social activist, head of the Supervisory board of Babi Yar Holocaust Memorial Center Natan Sharansky.
 The Minister of Tourism Yoel Konstantyn Razvozov addressed the assembly participants on behalf of the Israeli government.

 The substantive and financial reports for 2020 were submitted within the assembly meeting, the budget for 2021 was approved and a number of essential resolutions were adopted: RESOLUTION OF THE EAJC ASSEMBLY No 1/2021, RESOLUTION OF THE EAJC ASSEMBLY No 2/2021, RESOLUTION OF THE EAJC ASSEMBLY No 3/2021